 NCQA annually tracks billing, diagnostic and procedure codes that are designated obsolete.
 NCQA does not remove codes in the year in which they receive the designation of obsolete because of the look-back period in many HEDIS for QRS measures.
 Obsolete codes are deleted from the HEDIS for QRS specifications one year after the look-back period is exhausted.
-For example, since the Adult BMI Assessment measure counts a BMI in the measurement year or the year prior to the measurement year, BMI codes, for this measure, have a two-year look-back period.
-A code that is designated obsolete effective January 1, 2017, is deleted from the specifications in HEDIS QRS 2020 after the two-year look-back period (2018, 2019) plus one additional year (2017) is exhausted.
+For example, since the Comprehensive Diabetes Care measure counts a diagnosis of diabetes in the measurement year or the year prior to the measurement year, diabetes diagnosis codes, for this measure, have a two-year look-back period.
+A code that is designated obsolete effective January 1, 2018, is deleted from the specifications in HEDIS QRS MY 2020 after the two-year look- back period (2019) plus one additional year (2018) is exhausted.

-CPT® is trademarked and copyright 2019 by the American Medical Association.
+CPT® is trademarked and copyright 2020 by the American Medical Association.
 All rights reserved.